Are you pregnant and want to know how to prevent diastasis recti?

 - Heavy lifting

-Instead, it’s important that you start rebuilding your core using gradual progressions as you work your way up to these types of exercise.
+Instead, it’s important that you start rebuilding your core using gradual progressions as you work your way up to these types of exercises.

 Other Related Questions

 Does every woman get diastasis recti?